raspberrypilearning/lego-plotter/en/step_4.md

 ## Building the plotter

-In this step you will build a simple x/y plotter using LEGO.
+In this step you will build an x/y plotter using LEGO.

 There are plenty of ways you could do this, but the build instructions for the LEGO Spike Prime *Track Your Parcels* project are a great starting point.
 You can use the motor from the previous step for the y-axis motor (the one holding the pen) in the build.